Sampling Configuration Guide

 model,

-For models with strong parameter correlations you can enable a low rank modified mass matrix.
-The mass_matrix_gamma parameter is a regularization parameter.
-More regularization will lead to a smaller effect of the low-rank components, but might work better for hiegher dimensional problems.
+For models with strong parameter correlations you can enable a low-rank modified mass matrix.
+This extends the diagonal mass matrix with a low-rank update that can capture some posterior correlations.
+The mass_matrix_gamma parameter is a regularization parameter — more regularization will lead to a smaller effect of the low-rank components, but might work better for higher-dimensional problems.

-mass_matrix_eigval_cutoff should be greater than one, and controls how large an eigenvalue of the full mass matrix has to be, to be included into the low-rank mass matirx.
+mass_matrix_eigval_cutoff should be greater than one, and controls how large an eigenvalue of the full mass matrix must be in order for its associated eigenvector to be included in the low-rank mass matrix.

 trace = nutpie.sample(